openorclose/posts/for.md

 My mother taught me from young to only concentrate on one thing at a time, if not the police would come and catch me.

-I did not like focusing, but neither did i like not focusing stuck inside a cell, thus no force on this Earth would ever stop me from completing my mission.
+I did not like focusing, but neither did I like not focusing stuck inside a cell, thus no force on this Earth would ever stop me from completing my mission.

 Not even when I received a new task seemingly from God.
 Look up immediately.
 I don't know if his command was lost in translation, from ancient Hebrew to modern Javascript, because in my world immediately meant the same thing as a tech support ticket marked Urgent.
 Relax, the subconscious in me prayed, I got this.